0x4248/Shell/README.md

 ./shell
 ```

+## ✅ OS Support

+Linux is fully supported.
+MacOS and Windows my work but are not fully tested.

 ## 📝 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENCE](LICENCE) file for details.